AlonXt/dream-test/README.md

-# dream assignment- Senior Platform Engineer Exercise
+# Senior Platform Engineer Exercise

 ## System Playground

-####You can try this up and running production system!
+#### You can try this up and running production system!
 - First create a user_id by making a POST request to:
   - https://aye10lq35l.execute-api.us-east-1.amazonaws.com/user
 - Then create a ticket by making another POST request to: